 Rechargeable battery – The battery inside the Series 7100 is designed to provide enough power for 50 minutes of use.
 When it runs down, just put it in the sturdy charger that comes with the unit and let it recharge for an hour.
 That’s obviously a huge advantage over groomers that need an 8-hour charge time.

 Easy to clean – We recommend cleaning a body groomer after every use, if at all possible, because it is a personal hygiene product, after all.
-But that’s another reason we like the Bodygroom Series 7100 – it’s easy to clean.
+That brings up another reason why we like the Bodygroom Series 7100: it’s easy to clean.
 Simply remove the shaving head and rinse it under tap water until all the excess hair is gone.
 There’s also a brush included that you can use to clean the hair chamber before rinsing it in water.
 This product has everything you’d want in the best body groomer.